Ashraile/DOMContentLoaded/README.md

 Works similar to jQuery's `$(document).ready()` or `$(function(){})`, but with no third-party dependencies, boilerplate framework architectures, or external variables.
 This is undisputably better than the jQuery version, as jQuery tests for `onreadystatechange` in browsers that will not always report it correctly. jQuery also does not return an `event` object for when the DOM loads.

+The returned `event` object has 3 properties:

+* `readyTime`: The time the DOM was registered as ready, in milliseconds since the Unix Epoch.
+* `funcExecuteTime`: The time your function executed, in milliseconds since the Unix Epoch
+* `currentFunction`: The current function that is being executed.

 Can be placed in the `<head>` or the `<body>`, although for obvious reasons it should be placed in the `<head>` before other scripts are run, although everything will still work properly if the document has already loaded.
 If the document has already loaded, `e.readyTime` will be `null`.

 Supports multiple execution contexts and will preserve previous `onload` and `ready` event handlers.